leothorp/fullstack-typescript-starter/README.md

 7. At project root:
    `pnpm run start:dev`

-This will start the dev database and apply and pending migrations, followed by starting up the client and server locally.
+This will start the dev database and apply any pending migrations, followed by starting up the client and server locally.
 Open http://localhost:3000, and click "Login with Google".
 After logging in, try filling in and submitting the "New Note" form.
 If it works, you're all set!
 Remove anything you don't want and continue developing your app.

 ## Deployment